capr/blag/README.md

 ![sheep](https://raw.githubusercontent.com/capr/blog/master/sheep.jpg)

-# Why does everybody have to be so sstupid?
+# Why does everybody have to be so ssstupid?

 Not a week passes before I ask myself this question again.
 That's right.
 I'm a hater.